haesleinhuepf/git-bob/readme.md

 ## Installation as Github action

-To use git-bob in your Github repository, you need to
+There is a detailed [tutorial](docs/installation-tutorial.md) on how to install git-bob as github action to your repository.
+In very short, to use git-bob in your Github repository, you need to
 * setup Github workflows like shown in [this folder](.github/workflows).
   * Make sure to replace `pip install -e .` with a specific git-bob version such as `pip install git-bob==0.1.0`.
   * Configure the LLM you want to use in the workflow files by specifying the `GIT_BOB_LLM_NAME` environment variable.